So1ene/my-setup/windows.md

 ## Git and GitHub

 Download and install git bash for windows: https://gitforwindows.org/ I personally keep all the default settings, except I uncheck 'Git GUI' because I never use it, I only use git via the command line.
+You can keep it checked and use the GUI if you want.

 Run Powershell **as administrator**, type the following commands.